 The following principles, criteria, and descriptions of pathways for Clinical Track faculty were approved by the Medical School Executive Committee in May 2020.

-The University of Michigan Medical School strives to be one faculty dedicated to our missions using guiding principles of teamwork, integrity, caring and innovation to achieve excellence in all that we do.
+- Michigan Medicine/UMMS strives to be one faculty dedicated to our mission using guiding principles of teamwork, integrity, caring and innovation to achieve excellence in all that we do.

-Respecting and valuing the contributions of all faculty members is a central cultural value along with recognizing that all contributions are important to achieving our clinical, research and teaching missions.
+- Respecting and valuing the contributions of all faculty is a central cultural value along with recognizing that all contributions are important to achieving Michigan Medicine’s clinical and academic missions.

 - Every faculty member should have an annual faculty evaluation that sets short and long term goals, builds a career development plan and describes a mentoring network.

 - Academic promotion of UMMS faculty members signifies that they have made important contributions to their field or profession to improve the lives of our fellow citizens now and in the future.
 The rigor of the process reflects the importance that UMMS places on recognizing and rewarding academic excellence.